anglwngs/anglwngs/README.md

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎  <img width="3464" height="204" alt="image" src="https://github.com/user-attachments/assets/2fedb10d-8651-41e1-b2fd-810482be54e6" />

+# PT info
 usually offtab, but don't hesitate 2 whisper me!! i may respond late though so i apologize! if i'm sitting alone, you can c*h w me unless im with party (ask first!) or i have dni in my name (friends can override this)

+don't bother int w me if you cosplay sark or justify his actions, "he's being rewritten" it doesn't change who his original character is.

+anyone dressing up from helluva boss or hazbin hotel, please for your own sake. don't fucking interact. i do not agree with vizziepop's opinions and i dislike her works.

+PLEASE FOR THE LOVE OF ALL THING'S GOOD, Lmk if i'm inting w a problematic figure!!

+people in the countryhumans + hetalia fandom, int w extreme caution. that goes for homestuck, sth, pjsk, and forsaken fans too.

+                       if you can't respect my friend's or my own boundaries then you will be blocked

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎  ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎  ‎ <img width="1280" height="138" alt="image" src="https://github.com/user-attachments/assets/dd70b7bf-d506-4aa2-aada-b1a55ae2ddc8" />